 If you work in the hospitality industry, you will be fully aware of the phrases ‘the Customer is always right’ and ‘you are only as good as your guests think you are’ regardless of whether you work in a hotel which has a string of chains across the world, or a smaller establishment that you own yourself in a quieter, more quaint area.

-Wherever you work and are based, maintaining hotel guests should always be the top priority, particularly if you want the company to be successful.
+Wherever you work and are based, consistently improving hotel guests’ experiences should always be the top priority, particularly if you want the company to be successful.
 This is partially due to guest retention enabling you to potentially get guests’ friends and family to stay at the hotel in future, which will help the company not only in the short-term, but in the long-term too.
 We take a look at some of the best ways you can improve their overall experience.

 Customising booking forms online when guests sign up to stay at your hotel is a great way of improving customer service, by offering a tailored experience to the guest’s needs.
 If you decide to do this, be sure to take into consideration their preferences, by adding small touches and details so that their experience as a hotel guest is far more personalised, be this through types of rooms or packages on offer.